Redhill Games will soon launch open beta for Nine to Five team shooter

 “It’s been humbling to get their support and it’s great for those investors to give us their trust,” Myllyrinne said.
 “It has allowed us to pursue the kind of game that we want to do with Nine to Five, and build the kind of game that we set out to build.”

 Myllyrinne started Redhill Games in late 2018 after a stint at Wargaming and 15 years as CEO of Alan Wake maker Remedy Entertainment.
 The core focus is on creating high-quality titles that capitalize on the team’s extensive knowledge of free-to-play, games-as-a-service experiences.
-The studio employs over 60 developers (about double a year ago) from eighteen nationalities and continues to grow.
-The team is spread out through Finland, Sweden, Cyprus, and Belgium.
+The studio employs over 60 developers (about double a year ago) from 18 nationalities and continues to grow.
+The team is spread out in Finland, Sweden, Cyprus, and Belgium.

-“It’s a strange but cool way to grow a company where most of the people haven’t been in an office physically with each other,” Myllyrinne said.
+“It’s a strange but cool way to grow a company, where most of the people haven’t been in an office physically with each other,” Myllyrinne said.
 “It is important to maintain a culture and communicate in a way so that it’s not just a transactional thing.
 We love making and playing games, but we also want to interact with people.”

 Myllyrinne said he has been playing shooters all the way back to the Amiga.
 But he still gets beat by his oldest son.